Diffie–Hellman key exchange: Ephemeral and/or static keys

 It is possible to use ephemeral and static keys in one key agreement to provide more security as for example shown in NIST SP 800-56A, but it is also possible to combine those in a single DH key exchange, which is then called triple DH (3-DH).

-Triple Diffie-Hellman (3-DH)
+Triple Diffie–Hellman (3-DH)

-In 1997 a kind of triple DH was proposed by Simon Blake-Wilson, Don Johnson, Alfred Menezes in "Key Agreement Protocols and their Security Analysis (1997)", which was improved by C. Kudla and K. G. Paterson in “Modular Security Proofs for Key Agreement Protocols (2005)” and shown to be secure.
-It's also used or mentioned in other variants.
-For example:
+In 1997 a kind of triple DH was proposed by Simon Blake-Wilson, Don Johnson and Alfred Menezes, which was improved by C. Kudla and K. G. Paterson in 2005 and shown to be secure.